ymunemasa/data-tutorials/tutorials/hdf/realtime-event-processing-in-nifi-sam-sr-superset/tutorial.md

 ./bootstrap/bootstrap.sh
 ~~~

-2\.
-Login to the Ambari UI at `http://sandbox-hdf.hortonworks.com:9080` using `admin/admin`.

-3\.
+4\.
 Go to SAM Service in the the left hand sidebar of Ambari Dashboard.
 Then
 click on "Config" -> "Streamline Config".
-Change "registry.url" to
+Search "registry.url" in the filter box, then enter "registry.url" field:
 `http://sandbox-hdf.hortonworks.com:17788/api/v1`.

 ![sam_registry_url](assets/images/setup/sam_registry_url.png)

+Then save the configuration and call it "updated registry.url".
+Restart SAM service.

-4\.
-Go to Druid Service, "Config", "Advanced", then in the search box, type **druid.indexer.logs.directory**.
+5\.
+Go to Druid Service, "Config", "Advanced" to update directories, so Druid can write to them.
+In the search box, type **druid.indexer.logs.directory**.
 Update this config with `/home/druid/logs`.

 ![druid_indexer_logs_directory](assets/images/setup/druid_indexer_logs_directory.png)

-5\.
-Now search for **druid.storage.storageDirectory** and update the config with `/home/druid/data`.
+6\.
+Search for **druid.storage.storageDirectory** and update the config with `/home/druid/data`.

 ![druid_storage_storageDirectory](assets/images/setup/druid_storage_storageDirectory.png)

-6\.
-The left hand sidebar lists all services available in HDF 3.0 Stack.
-Choose HDFS.
-In the Summary window, select "Service Actions" dropdown, click "Start".
+Once both configs have been updated, save the configuration and call it: "updated directories, so druid can write to them".

+7\.
+From the left hand sidebar, choose HDFS and start the service like you did with SAM earlier.

 ![start_hdfs_service](assets/images/setup/start_hdfs_service.png)

-7\.
-Restart **Storm, Druid, Registry** and **Streaming Analytics Manager (SAM)** the same way you started HDFS.
+8\.
+Start **Storm, Ambari Metrics, Kafka, Druid, Registry** and **Streaming Analytics Manager (SAM)** the same way you started HDFS.

 ## Outline